Skip to main content

 The Cause of Buttock Pain After Hip Replacement

-Hip replacement surgery can be a very safe and successful procedure to repair serious damage to the hips and joints.
-With a success rate of over 90%, it is considered one of the best-performed procedures in modern medicine and leads in terms of positive outcomes.
+Hip replacement surgery can be a very safe and successful procedure to repair severe damage to the hips and joints.
+With a success rate of over 90%, it is considered one of the best-performing procedures in modern medicine and leads in terms of positive outcomes.
 However, even the most successful hip replacement is not immune to postoperative aches and pains, the most common of which are pains in or around the buttocks.

 With that in mind, we can examine exactly what these pains are and how to relieve them to make your 2-3 month recovery as smooth as possible.